Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

 Figure~\ref{fig:transition_time_dist} presents histograms of two time distributions and their continuous KDE and GMM approximations: (1)~for the self-loop transition of the state $\langle\text{{\ttfamily"}Completed{\ttfamily"}}\rangle$ (Figure~\ref{fig:dist1}), and, (2) for the transition between the states $\langle\text{{\ttfamily"}Queued{\ttfamily"}}\rangle$ and $\langle\text{{\ttfamily"}Completed{\ttfamily"}}\rangle$.
-This example demonstrates that durations of events in real-world can be far from exponentially distributed.
+This example demonstrates that durations of events in real-world can be multi-modal, \emph{i.e.}, contain several local peaks, and far from exponentially distributed.
 Hence, regular Markov processes are not always applicable.
-Models such as semi-Markov processes are needed to capture such distributions with any degree of accuracy.
+More general models such as semi-Markov processes are needed to capture such distributions with any degree of accuracy.

 Note that a GMM permits negative execution times.
 However, it is easy to see that for the GMM that fits to the data shown in \autoref{fig:transition_time_dist} this is an almost trivial issue, as is usually the case.
 We will also demonstrate, in the next subsection, that even with the possibility of negative times, accurate performance models can be derived.